gmcmacran/functional_playground/README.md

 - Is factoring out looping w/ map truly better than having loops within each function?
 - If I come back to the code after 3 months, can I understand it?
-- How hidden are the dependencies?
-- Do higher order functions feel like a purpose built tools or forcing a round peg in a square hole?
 - Is there some aspect of R’s language definition that prevent functional implementations?

 This package implements standard algorithms using a functional programming approach to answer these questions.

-## Algorithms
+## Higher Order Functions

-- Fold
-  - recursive_add
-  - recursive_multiply
-  - recursive_max
-  - recursive_min
+- Functionals
-  - recursive_all
+  - fold
-  - recursive_any
+  - map
-- Function operator
+- Function Operators
+  - cumulative_f
   - negate
   - recursive_none
   - filter